-with PED guidance on Safe Sc skills and return to the administra hools Planning, please cor ation office by without consent, however ions Plan (EOP), and in accordance mplete the following survey of staff (date).
-You will not be assigned the information provided below may ully prepared for an emergency.

-NAME:ROOM:

-I. Emergency Response:

-Please check any of the following g areas in which you have tr aining or expertise:

-First aid CPR Emergency medical Search & Rescue Hazardous materials Media relations Counseling/mental health Firefighting Incident debriefing

-Explain or clarify items checked, if needed, or list other areas S:

-II.
-Special Considerations: Please check and list special skil would be an asset in an emerger Multilingual, list langua rify items checked:

-Experience with disable ed persons

-Ham radio or CB radio experience

-ool needs)

-ills (customize for individual scho
+PED guidance on Safe School rlan (EOP), and in accordance with owing survey of staff skills and return to be assigned to any emergency response role without consent, however er the information provided below may prepared for an emergency.
+NAME: ROOM: I. Emergency Response: Please check any of the follo wing areas in which you have training g or expertise: □First aid ☐Search & Rescue □Counseling/mental health \Box CPR ☐ Hazardous materials □Firefighting ☐Emergency medical \square Media relations ☐ Incident debriefing Explain or clarify items chec ked, if needed, or list other areas: II.
+Special Considerations: 11.
+Speciai Considerations: skills or resources you possess or havon.
+Explain or clarify items checked: e access to that you feel would be an ☐Multilingual, list language (s) ☐Experience with persons v who have disabilities ☐ Ham radio or CB radio ex perience ☐Knowledge of community resources ☐Organizational safety plan ning ☐Emergency operations ma nagement ☐Other knowledge or skills (customize for individual school needs) ☐Other knowledge or skills (customize for individual school needs)